Student Initiated Programs in Japan

 Semester/Year SIP Program Options in Japan

-Deadline for Winter Break, Spring Break, and Spring Semester programs: October 1
+• Winter Break or Spring Semester programs: October 1

 Undergraduate or graduate students may participate in a SIP as long as they meet the minimum 2.50 GPA requirement and are in good academic standing at KU.
 As with other programs, students must complete at least one academic term at KU prior to participating in study abroad.
 In all cases, the student must meet the sponsoring institution's eligibility requirements and must be accepted to the program by the sponsoring institution.